stream-labs/obs-studio-node/README.md

 ## Building and Tests
 See [BUILDING.md](./BUILDING.md).

+## Example Projects
+- [obs-studio-node-example](https://github.com/Envek/obs-studio-node-example/), a minimalistic screen and webcam recording example
+- [AGView](https://github.com/hrueger/AGView), a slide-based presenting software.
+It's a little more complex than [obs-studio-node-example](https://github.com/Envek/obs-studio-node-example/) becuase it uses TypeScript and Angular, but all the `obs-studio-node` code lives in [this file](https://github.com/hrueger/AGView/blob/master/src/worker/obs.ts).

 ## Usage
 > **Important:** If used with Electron, everything shows here has to be done in the **main** process, not in the renderer process.
 If you get `Uncaught Error: Failed to host and connect.`, this could be the problem.